 Who can use Experts@Minnesota?

 You can find Experts@Minnesota at http://experts.umn.edu.
 Anyone with an Internet connection can use this site to find experts or potential collaborators affiliated with the University.

 Who is profiled?

-Profiles have been created for 4,400 UMN-Twin Cities faculty, research associates, postdocs, and librarians.
+Profiles have been created for 5,400 UMN-Twin Cities faculty, clinical faculty, research associates, research fellows, research directors, postdocs, and librarians.
 The site primarily contains profiles for those people whose primary position categorization on campus is that of "faculty" (which excludes teaching specialists, lecturers, and grad students in teaching roles).
 Visiting faculty, and faculty affiliated with the coordinate campuses are not included at this time.
-Administrators who have tenure or are on the tenure-track, who also have faculty positions, will be included.
-Research associates (from non-AHC colleges and schools) and librarians will also have profiles if they have publications listed in the Scopus database.
+Administrators who have tenure or are on the tenure-track, who also have faculty positions, are also included.

 Inclusion by primary job codes:

 - Faculty - Includes those people in the FA group which is made up of jobcodes in the 9401, 9402, 9403, 9404, and 9410 families.
 Those job codes with 'V' (visiting) are excluded.
-Also included are any other positions where the individual has tenure, or is on the tenure track.
+Clinical faculty and specialist positions are included.
+Also included are any other administrative positions where the individual has tenure, or is on the tenure track.

 - Post-docs - Includes job code 9546, "Post-Doctoral Associate"